The category of a partitioned fan: The classifying space and picture group

+Additionally, if all maximal cones are identified, then there exists a unique 0-cell in $\Bcal \Cfrak(\Sigma, \Pfrak))$ and \cref{lem:fundamentalgroup} implies that the generators of $G(\Sigma, \Pfrak, \Pcal)$ and $\pi_1(\Bcal \Cfrak(\Sigma, \Pfrak))$ coincide.
+The relations of the fundamental group of a CW-complex are given exactly by the 2-cells which correspond with the cones of codimension 2. \end{proof}

-The previous result already implies that the picture groups coincide independent of the choice of non-degenerate fan poset when all maximal cones are identified and the fan poset is a polygonal lattice.
-Moreover, a similar result holds for any fan in $\R^2$.
+The previous result implies that different choices of non-degenerate fan posets define isomorphic picture groups when all maximal cones are identified by $\Pfrak$ and the fan poset is a polygonal lattice.
+A similar result holds for any fan in $\R^2$.